bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 Joke: An infinite number of computer scientists walk into a bar.
 The first one orders a beer.
 The second one, half a beer.
 The third one, a quarter.
 The barman pours two beers.
 The computer scientists complain: Is that all you're giving us?
 The barman says: "Come on guys, you should know your limits! "

-The next two weeks cover the tools for algorithms analysis.
+The next two weeks introduce the tools for algorithms analysis.
 Asymptotic analysis is expressed with O(), Ω() and Θ() notation.
-We'll give a formal definition of each one and discuss the differences between them and why big-oh is not sufficient.
+We give a formal definition of each one and discuss the differences between them and why big-oh is not sufficient.
 We introduce the two summations that come up often: arithmetic and geometric summations.

 This part of the class is heavy on discrete math like logarithms, exponents, limits and recursive functions, which most of you have not seen in a long time.
 The bright side is that there are formulas and rules for everything and it's just a matter of practice.
 Give yourself time to practice and expect it will take time.